 nota: the ocean observing satellites are exceptional sources of continuous global observations, very precise of the physical and biological ocean state (status and sea level, ocean currents, salinity, surface temperature of the sea, ocean color and sea ice) and atmospheric parameters (winds at the ocean surface, air-sea fluxes, precipitation) that determine oceanic circulation.
 In 2014, the sea level rises by an average of 3.27 mm per year, while it was only 1.7 mm in 1993-1994.

-Image: the relief of the seafloor creates ripples on the surface of the sea, which correspond to a mini topology of of background.
+Image: Geographic map of the ocean floor and plate boundaries.
+The relief of the seafloor creates ripples on the surface of the sea, which correspond to a mini topology of of background.
 An ocean ridge corresponds to a water bump on the surface of several meters in height, and an oceanic trench corresponds to a hollow of water to the surface.
 Thus the satellites of altimetry measurement of high-precision (of the order of cm) allow to map the submarine relief.
 The method of mapping of the seafloor via satellite making a significant improvement, because ≈80% of the ocean surface was not covered by onboard bathymetric sounders on ships.
 Bathymetry is the underwater equivalent of altimetry, referred to measurement ocean depth.